rticommunity/rticonnextdds-examples/examples/high_priority_first_flow_controller/README.txt

 Large data is defined as samples larger than the message_size_max of the installed transports.
 Sending large data requires a sample to be fragmented into smaller messages, and reassembled at the other end.
-Sending large data RELIABILY requires the use of an asynchronous publisher.
+Sending large data RELIABLY requires the use of an asynchronous publisher.

 The default QoS configuration must be modified to use a high priority